 Investment Amount: The amount of capital invested in an individual binary option.

-In the Money: This term means that the market price of the asset is currently trading at the target price or has closed and is profitable.
+In the Money: This term means that the particular option is currently profitable.

 Low Option: A binary option in which the trader believes the market price of an asset will expire below the current market price.